 We Are Ready To Fight For You!

 Employees with a grievance with the state can initiate a hearing by filing a claim.
 Reward claims can be filed with the Fraud and Abuse Whistleblower Reward Fund once a grievance is heard and validated.
-If you as a whistleblower have suffered retaliation, want legal protection if you are planning to make a disclosure or believe you are potentially in need of protection of your rights as a whistleblower, contact The Brown Firm PLLC online or by phone immediately for a free consultation.
+If you as a whistleblower have suffered retaliation, want legal protection if you are planning to make a disclosure or believe you are potentially in need of protection of your rights as a whistleblower, contact The Brown Firm PLLC online or by phone immediately for a legal consultation.